tonyfromundefined/postcss-lynx/README.md

 # PostCSS Lynx

-A PostCSS plugin that resolves nested CSS variable references at build time.
+A PostCSS plugin that resolves nested CSS variable references in variable definitions at build time.

 ## Installation